alphagov/notifications-admin/docs/index.md

    }
 }
 ```
-where
+where:
-* ‘status’ is the the status of the notification.
-* 'status' can be 'sending', 'delivered',  'failed' [change status in message above?]
+* ‘status’ is the the status of the notification; this can be 'sending', 'delivered',  'failed' [change status in message above?]
 * 'method' is 'sms' or 'email'
 * 'job_id' is the unique identifier for the process of sending [change to retrieving?] the notification
 * 'message' is the content of message
 * 'sender' may be the provider [?]

-The above fields are populated once the message has been processed; initially you get back the response indicated above.
+The above fields are populated once the message has been processed; initially you get back the [response](#coderesponse)  indicated above.

 To get the status of all notifications:
 ```